Top 20 BEST Valorant Skins [2023]

 Spectrum Skin Pack

 The Spectrum skin bundle is all about music; when you kill enemies, you hear a piece of brief music.
-Even in the finisher, the whole map turns into a disco, and once you inspect the gun during the finisher, there is an additional version to it too.
-The bundle contains a melee and weapons, which are Classic, Bulldog, Guardian, and Phantom.
+Even in the finisher, the whole map turns into a disco, and once you inspect the gun during the finisher, there is an additional version to it, too.
+The bundle contains a melee and weapons: Classic, Bulldog, Guardian, and Phantom.

 9. Nebula